Prince Luigi Amedeo, Duke of the Abruzzi: In the Italian Navy

 The Explorers Club in New York elected the duke to its highest category of membership — Honorary Member — in 1912.

 The duke assisted Italian dictator Benito Mussolini with the Italo-Ethiopian Treaty of 1928.
 He traveled to Addis Ababa with gifts.
 One gift, a Fiat 3000 tank, ended up playing a role in crushing the abortive coup d'état of 1928.

 In 1932, the duke was briefly the president of the newly merged Italian Line of steamships.
 In 1931, combining all of Italy's transatlantic carriers into the Italian Line was one of Mussolini's biggest business deals.
 However, the duke resigned soon after broke down at Gibraltar.
 According to him, "My reason is that I have been unable to achieve harmony among executives who formerly headed competing lines."

 Italian Somaliland

 In 1918, the Duke returned to Italian Somaliland.
 In 1920, he founded the "Village of the Duke of Abruzzi" (Villaggio Duca degli Abruzzi or Villabruzzi) some ninety kilometres north of Mogadishu.
 It was an agricultural settlement experimenting with new cultivation techniques.

 By 1926, the colony comprised 16 villages, with 3,000 Somali and 200 Italian (Italian Somalis) inhabitants.
 Abruzzi raised funds for a number of development projects in the town, including roads, dams, schools, hospitals, a church and a mosque.

 He died in the village on 18 March 1933.

 In the late 1930s, the village area was one of the most socio-economically developed in eastern Africa.
 The area around the "Villaggio Duca degli Abruzzi" was the most agriculturally developed of Somalia before World War II and had some important food industries.

-After Italian Somaliland was officially dissolved in 1947, the town was later renamed to Jowhar.
+After Italian Somaliland was officially dissolved in 1947, the town was later renamed Jowhar.